Jazz Chisholm Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres' 3.87 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.86).

-- Wacha (9-2 with a 2.68 ERA and 78 strikeouts in 90 2/3 innings pitched) goes for his 10th victory when he gets the start for the Padres, his 17th of the season.

-- The righty's last appearance came on Wednesday against the Baltimore Orioles, when he went five scoreless innings while allowing three hits.
+- His last appearance was on Thursday against the Baltimore Orioles, when the lefty went six innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has amassed an ERA of 2.68, with 7.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.